bravoserver/bravo/README.rst

 Fedora
 ------

-Numpy and Twisted can be installed from the standard Fedora repository.
+Twisted can be installed from the standard Fedora repository.

 ::

- $ sudo yum install numpy python-twisted python-twisted-conch
+ $ sudo yum install python-twisted python-twisted-conch

 Gentoo
 ------

-Gentoo doesn't (yet) carry a Construct new enough for Bravo, but it does have Numpy and Twisted.
+Gentoo does carry a Construct new enough for Bravo, but it does have to be unmasked.

 ::

- # emerge numpy twisted twisted-conch
+ # emerge twisted twisted-conch

 LFS/Virtualenv/Standalone
 -------------------------